-Highways England - Road Investment Strategy 2: 2020-2025
+National Highways - Road Investment Strategy 2: 2020-2025

 - 5.13 The second of the Road Investment Strategies (RIS2) was published in March 2020.
-It includes the completion of the Smart Motorway Project affecting the M4 from junction 3 westwards to junction 12 in West Berkshire at Theale.
-Highways England have reported that there has been good progress so far in the construction of this scheme, which is now past the halfway point and remains on schedule for completion in March 2022. - 5.14 A series of 18 route strategies fed into the RIS2 along with 6 strategic studies identified to address complex problems on the road network.
-One of these strategic studies was the Oxford to
+It included the completion of the Smart Motorway Project affecting the M4 from junction 3 westwards to junction 12 in West Berkshire at Theale.
+The western section of the upgrade between junctions 8/9 and 12 was completed and opened before Christmas.
+Work continues on the eastern section between junctions 3 and 8/9, but is expected to be finished in Spring 2022 or soon after. - 5.14 A series of 18 route strategies fed into the RIS2 along with 6 strategic studies identified to address complex problems on the road network.
+One of these strategic studies was the Oxford to Cambridge expressway.

-Cambridge expressway.
 This would connect with the A34 to the north of the District, with the study area covering the A34 down as far as the junction with the M4 at Chieveley.
 West Berkshire Council has therefore been involved in this study and maintains an interest due to the impact on the A34 and also the potential increased links to key economic areas and improved connectivity for the District.
 However, in March 2021 the Transport Secretary cancelled the project as analysis showed that the benefits the road would deliver are outweighed by the costs associated with the project.
 The Transport Secretary has said that there remains a commitment to boosting transport links in the area, helping to create jobs and build back better following the impact of coronavirus.
 West Berkshire will continue to watch what plans are made for this area given the potential benefits and challenges it could bring.